glitchdigital/upsum/README.md

 "The news, summed up"

-Using structured journalism to deliver news as questions & qnswers.
+Using structured journalism to deliver news as questions & answers.

 ## Getting started